Girma35/Girma35/README.md

 ## 🚀 About Me

-I'm a dedicated **Front-End Developer** with a focus on creating engaging and high-performance web applications using **React, Next.js, and Tailwind CSS**.
-With strong fundamentals in **Node.js, Express, Prisma,** and **Serverless** architecture, I have a well-rounded understanding of both front-end and back-end technologies, which helps me build end-to-end solutions.

 - 🌱 **Currently exploring:** Advanced React patterns and Next.js 15.
 - 👯 **Looking to collaborate on:** Open-source projects in both front-end and full-stack development.
 - 💬 **Ask me about:** Front-end development, JavaScript, React, Next.js, or back-end basics with Node.js.